Sabsolvei/demo-casino-automation/README.md

 <hr/>
     <p>
         Project to automate User Registration and an additional feature of the DEMO.CASINO website.
-        This covers the most relevant test cases of each feature.
+        This covers just a few test cases of each feature as sample.
-        The frameworks used are Selenium+Python, Pytest, which allows flexible setting of the tests, and Allure to provide a detailed report or executions results.
+        The frameworks used are Selenium+Python, Pytest, which allows flexible setting of the tests, and Allure to provide a detailed report of executions results.
     </p>
 </div>
 <hr/>